Which Hand Wears the Wedding Band? May 24, 2021 – Posted in: Jewelry Blog

 Wedding bands are thought to have originated in ancient Egypt, around 3000 BC.
 The first bands were made from grass or reeds which were twisted and tied to make a ring.

-The symbol of the ring is to produce a circle which has no end, showing lifelong commitment.
-Being made from such fragile materials, the bands were very short lived.
+The symbol of the ring is to produce a circle that has no end, showing lifelong commitment.
+Being made from such fragile materials, the bands were very short-lived.
 This wasn’t such an important consideration for the ancient Egyptians, for whom the giving was the most important thing without too much focus placed on the physical longevity of the ring.